. Continue reading “my review of mark driscoll’s book ‘real marriage’”

 I’ve gotten my share of emails the past couple weeks asking for my thoughts about Stay-at-Home Dads – primarily because of some recent teaching from Pastor Mark Driscoll at Mars Hill Church in Seattle.
 I didn’t listen to the entire sermon but did manage to catch a glimpse of the video re: that specific section indicating the stay at home dads would be subject to church discipline.

 I have immense respect for Mark and Grace.
 Minhee and I are still feel very grateful that when we were checking out MH about 8 years ago during our transition between churches, they showed much care to our family.
 Grace actually prepared food for Minhee and the family for several meals after the birth of our 2nd child.
 It wasn’t Korean food but hey, no one’s perfect.
 We weren’t living in any form of community at that time and so, this was incredibly meaningful to us.
 On a side note, Minhee hates it when I write about other pastors.
 I’m sorry, honey.
-I’m not dissing other pastors but trying to address the issues… Read the rest of this entry »
+I’m not dissing other pastors but trying to address the issues… Continue reading “stay-at-home dads are safe from hell…i think”

 Well, I finally met Rob Bell last night and had an intense conversation with him.
 Kind of.
 Like indirectly.

 He was in Seattle for the Seeds of Compassion event with the Dalai Lama.
 I have no problem with that at all.
 I would have loved to have been invited to participate but no one called my agent.
-Read the rest of this entry »
+Continue reading “my quasi-conversation with rob bell…about women”